murphyka/information_explorable/info_decomp.md

 <div class='storm-heatmap' align='center'></div>

-To get the most value out of the telegraph lines, we need to localize the information contained in the "sources" `$X_A$` and `$X_B$` about the "target" `$Y$`.
+To get the most value out of the telegraph lines, we need to localize the information contained in the sources `$X_A$` and `$X_B$` about the target `$Y$`.
-In order to do that, we'll look at all the possible ways to communicate information about the sources -- effectively simulating all different budget allocations on the telegraph lines.
+In order to do that, we'll look at all the possible ways to communicate information about the sources -- effectively simulating every possible budget allocation.

 <div class='sticky-container'>